ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - transferContextId REQUIRED: A unique identifier (e.g. UUIDv4) used to identify the current transfer session at the application layer.

-- hashTransferInitClaims REQUIRED: Hash of the Transfer Initialization Claims received in the Transfer Proposal Message.
+- hashTransferInitClaim REQUIRED: Hash of the Transfer Initialization Claim received in the Transfer Proposal Message.

 - timestamp REQUIRED: timestamp referring to when